Leading Latch Manufacturers

 Standards for Latches

 Make sure that whichever latch you choose for your application, it bears the certifications of BHMA (Builders Hardware Manufacturers Association) and ANSI (American National Standards Institute).
-These stamps guarantee top-notch construction quality and safety.
+These stamps guarantee top-notch construction quality, mechanical performance, and safety.
+For applications in public facilities, schools, hospitals, or government buildings, meeting recognized standards is often a legal requirement.

 Things to Consider When Purchasing Latches